hosjiu1702/H-engine/README.md

 <div align="center">
-<h1>H-Engine
+<h1>H-engine
 </div>

-**H-Engine**, which stands for *Heatmob VTO Engine*, aims to build a full-fledge virtual try-on (VTO) engine that support for training, testing, evaluating,... and serving as a simple codebase to try conduct many research ideas as quick as possible in terms of implementation.
+**H-engine**, which stands for *Heatmob VTO Engine*, aims to build a full-fledge virtual try-on (VTO) engine that support for training, testing, evaluating,... and serving as a simple codebase to try conduct many research ideas as quick as possible in terms of implementation.

 ---
 > [!WARNING]